Clouds header

 5. Stratus clouds tend to bring the rain we all love so much.

-Stratus Stratuses are low-level clouds that frequently appear as Uniform, gray layers covering the sky.
+Stratus Stratuses are low-level clouds that frequently appear as Uniform, grey layers covering the sky.
 As intimidating as they look, they mostly bring drizzle or light rain – with maybe a little thunder rolling alongside.

 6. Cumulus clouds tend to be the ones we draw the most.